nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * sudo nano US_West.conf
 * replace "auth-user-pass" with "auth-user-pass pswfile".
 Omit the double quotes.
-* Add an additional line just below the previous line.
-This is for enhanced security:<br> auth-nocache<br>
+* Add an additional line just below the previous line:<br> "auth-nocache"<br>This is for enhanced security.
 * save the file: Ctrl-X -> Y --> Enter

 The conf file should look similar to the following snapshot.
 Ther modified/new lines are highlighted.